Kobe Bryant Crash Caused After Pilot Was Disorientated In Clouds, According To Federal Investigation

 “I think the whole world is watching because it’s Kobe,” Coleman said.

-On January 26, 2020, Bryant and Gianna were among eight passengers on a flight from Orange County to his Mamba Sports Academy in Ventura County for a youth basketball concert.
-When passing through the San Fernando Valley, the helicopter encountered fog before banking and then plunging, killing all passengers upon impact and becoming engulfed in flames.
-Previous reports from the National Transportation Safety Board reveal that there was no sign of mechanical failure and they considered the event an accident.
+On January 26, 2020, Bryant and Gianna were among eight passengers on a flight from Orange County to his Mamba Sports Academy in Ventura County for a youth basketball game.
+When passing through the San Fernando Valley, the helicopter encountered fog before banking and then plunging, killing all aboard upon impact and becoming engulfed in flames.
+Previous reports from the National Transportation Safety Board revealed that there was no sign of mechanical failure and they considered the event an accident.

 The report describes the NTSB as an independent federal agency that investigates transportation-related crashes but has no enforcement powers.
 The board will likely make nonbinding recommendations when it releases its full findings from the crash.